Yamagata Castle's main castle, Ichimonji gate

 After the Mogami clan, Tadamasa Torii took over as lord.
 However, the territory was halved to 220,000 koku, and the former territory was now home to several clans, including the Shonai clan, the Kamiyama clan, the Shinjo clan, the Tendo clan, and the Murayama clan.

-Later, Masayuki Hoshina, the son of the second shogun Tokugawa Hidetada, entered the Yamagata domain.
-However, Masayuki, who was said to be a great prince, also moved to the Aizu domain after seven years, and the lord of the Yamagata domain changed from the Matsudaira clan to the Hotta clan, Akimoto clan, and Mizuno clan in a short period of time.
-The amount of koku continued to be reduced, and by the end of the Edo period, it was 50,000 koku, less than 1/10 of the original amount.
+However, Masayuki, who was said to be a great ruler, moved to the Aizu domain in seven years, and the lord of the Yamagata domain changed from the Matsudaira clan to the Hotta, Akimoto, and Mizuno clans in a short period of time.
+The stone height continued to be reduced, and by the end of the Edo period it reached 50,000 koku, less than 1/10 of the original.

 Yamagata Castle has the largest site north of Edo